cozy/request-json/README.md

 Request is a great client for NodeJS, but at Cozy we just use a small part of it : simple get, pust, post and delete requests that carry only JSON.
-This lib simplifies Request for this usages.
+This lib aims to simplify Request usage for these situations.

 ## How it works